2026 Aboriginal Engagement Forum

 Drew Mayhills

-Chief Learning and Innovation Officer at AIM WA
+Chief Learning and Innovation Officer, AIM WA

 Drew is a leader, coach and facilitator, committed to lifelong learning.
 A 2023 Churchill Fellow, he's recognised for his expertise in leadership development, performance and innovation.
 He leads Beediyar, AIM WA’s flagship executive leadership development program for First Nations leaders.